Just Cause (film): Plot

 Armstrong receives a call from Sullivan, who says he has a final clue to share, but first wants Armstrong to visit Sullivan's parents and tell them he said goodbye.
-Arriving at the house, Armstrong sees various religious items before finding their butchered decaying bodies.
+Arriving at the house, Armstrong sees various religious items before finding their butchered, decaying bodies.
 Back at the prison, Sullivan gloats that he and Ferguson struck a deal: Ferguson would kill Sullivan's parents in exchange for freedom, while Sullivan would claim responsibility for the girl's murder, which Ferguson did in fact commit.
 Armstrong asks why he was needed for their scheme, and Sullivan replies that was "Bobby Earl's call", meaning that Armstrong would be much more believable in establishing the verdicts than either Ferguson or Sullivan.
-Armstrong, in his anger at being played, lies to Sullivan and tells him his parents were alive and that they "forgive him."
-Sullivan becomes enraged.
-Afterwards, he is forcefully taken by the guards to the electric chair, where he is executed.
+Armstrong, in his anger at being manipulated, lies to Sullivan and tells him his parents were alive and that they "forgive him", enraging Sullivan.
+Shortly thereafter, he is forcibly taken to the electric chair, where he is executed.

-Armstrong and Brown go after Ferguson, after Armstrong suspects that Ferguson has kidnapped his wife and daughter.
-Ferguson's motives for everything turn out to be a desire for revenge on Armstrong's wife Laurie; she was the prosecutor against him in a previous kidnapping case which, while ultimately dropped due to lack of evidence, resulted in him being brutalized and castrated in jail when she had him remanded to make a name for herself, as well as losing his scholarship and being kicked out of Cornell in the process, thus robbing him of any chance of a family or a decent future.
-At the local regional swamps, Armstrong finds his wife and daughter in a small shack, where Ferguson appears.
-Ferguson's plans include raping and murdering Armstrong's wife and daughter and then disappearing.
-At a critical moment, Brown reappears (after seemingly being attacked and killed by Ferguson) and he and Armstrong join forces.
-Armstrong stabs Ferguson to death and his body is subsequently eaten by an alligator.
-Armstrong's family is thus saved.
+Armstrong suspects that Ferguson is aiming to kidnap his wife and daughter, and pursues him with Brown in tow.
+They learn Ferguson's motive is a desire for revenge on Armstrong's wife Laurie; she was the prosecutor against him in a previous kidnapping case where the arresting officer was the woman's ex-boyfriend which, while ultimately dropped due to lack of evidence, resulted in his being brutalized and castrated in jail when she had him remanded to make a name for herself, as well as the loss of his Cornell scholarship and educational prospects.
+Out in the swamps, Armstrong finds his wife and daughter in a small shack, where Ferguson appears after ambushing Brown and taking his gun.
+Ferguson claims to have killed Brown, and states his intent to avenge himself on Armstrong's wife and daughter, and then disappear.
+Brown suddenly appears behind Ferguson and helps Armstrong overpower him.
+Armstrong stabs Ferguson to death with Ferguson's own knife, and his body is eaten by alligators.
+Having come to an understanding with Brown, Armstrong is reunited with his family.